Perfect single-photon sources: Discussion

-Our approach also provides another and insightful picture of the standard SPS as realized by an incoherently-pumped two-level system: this can be understood similarly to the scheme of Fig.~\ref{fig:Wed24May120508BST2023}(c) but instead of ``inserting'' a constant time gap~$\tG$ after each photon from the underlying uncorrelated stream, one instead inserts a Poisson-distributed delay (i.e., following the exponenial distribution with parameter~$\gamma_\mathrm{exp}$).
-Then one obtains the two-photon correlation function of the incoherent single-photon emitter $g^{(2)}_\mathrm{2LS}(\tau)=1-\exp(-\gamma_\mathrm{2LS}|\tau|)$ with a coherence rate
+Our approach also provides another and insightful picture of the standard SPS as realized by an incoherently-pumped two-level system: this can be understood similarly to the scheme of Fig.~\ref{fig:Wed24May120508BST2023}(c) but instead of ``inserting'' a constant time gap~$\tG$ after each photon from the underlying uncorrelated stream, one instead inserts a Poisson-distributed delay (i.e., following the exponenial distribution with parameter~$\gamma'$).
+Then one obtains the two-photon correlation function of the incoherent single-photon emitter $g^{(2)}_\mathrm{2LS}(\tau)=1-\exp\big(-(\gamma+\gamma')|\tau|\big)$ (we remind that $\gamma$ is the emission rate of the uncorrelated backbone emission) for a total emission rate of the SPS thus formed of~$\gamma\gamma'/(\gamma+\gamma')$ according to the arguments given to obtain Eq.~(\ref{eq:Wed24May120830BST2023}).
+This provides a numerically easy and efficient way to generate such a stream~\cite{lopezcarreno18a} obtained under either the condition $P_\sigma=\gamma$ and~$\gamma_\sigma=\gamma'$ or the symmeric $P_\sigma=\gamma'$ and~$\gamma_\sigma=\gamma$.
+Such a picture should also make even more clear why an incoherently-excited two-level system fails to provide perfect single-photons: its suppression of coincidences stems from the feeblest type of repulsion between photons, with indeed the highest probabilities for smaller delays and whose underlying emission is furthemore prone to Poisson bursts, as shown in Fig.~\ref{fig:Wed24May120508BST2023}(a).
+This is the reason for the steep $g^{(2)}(\tau)$ and why its $\tau=0$ coincidences can never vanish entirely at a fundamental level: initially closely-spaced photons can be further unlucky to not be much separated by their Poisson repulsion.
+While this combination of events is indeed unlikely, it is doomed to happen over a sufficient large sampling (one instance is captured from actual simulation for the seventh and eighth photons in streams~(a) and~(d) of Fig.~\ref{fig:Wed24May120508BST2023}).

-(we remind that $\gamma$ is the emission rate of the uncorrelated backbone emission) that differs from the emission rate of the SPS thus formed, which is~$\gamma\gamma_\mathrm{exp}/(\gamma+\gamma_\mathrm{exp})$ according to the arguments given to obtain Eq.~(\ref{eq:Wed24May120830BST2023}).
-We note that this provides a numerically easy and efficient way to generate such a stream~\cite{lopezcarreno18a} although with losses (affecting the signal, not two-photon correlations) that are minimized for~$\gamma=\gamma_\mathrm{exp}$.
-Such a picture should make even more clear why an incoherently-excited two-level system fails to provide perfect single-photons: its suppression of coincidences stems from the feeblest type of repulsion between photons, whose underlying emission is furthemore prone to Poisson bursts, as shown in Fig.~\ref{fig:Wed24May120508BST2023}(b).
-When such closely-spaced photons are furthermore not much separated by their Poisson repulsion, which, however unlikely, is doomed to happen over a sufficient large sampling of events, this explains why~$g^{(2)}$ can never be vanished entirely from such a scheme.
-This also tampers down the statement that ``is not enough to have single-photon wavepackets to have single-photon light'' but that one ``need[s] in addition to know at which time each single-photon wavepacket is emitted''~\cite{aspect13b}.
+Our discussion also tampers down the statement that it ``is not enough to have single-photon wavepackets to have single-photon light'' but that one ``need[s] in addition to know at which time each single-photon wavepacket is emitted''~\cite{aspect13b}.
+We have just exhibited a source from which one has no long-term knowledge of when each photon is to be emitted, but that, locally, is even more efficient than existing sources in suppressing coincidences.